Movie ranch: RKO Encino Ranch

+The ranch property was sold in 1954 to developers to put up the Encino Park housing tract, which featured modern home designs by architect Martin Stern, Jr.

-Republic Pictures Ranch – Walt Disney Golden Oak Ranch
+Walt Disney's Golden Oak Ranch

-The former Republic Pictures Movie Ranch off Soledad Canyon became the Walt Disney Golden Oak Ranch in 1959.
+A strip of farmland that once was home to early filming locations including the Fat Jones Ranch, the Andy Jauregui Ranch and the Trem Carr Ranch became the Walt Disney Company's Golden Oak Ranch starting in 1959.
 The ranch is located in central Placerita Canyon near Santa Clarita, California in the northern San Gabriel Mountains foothills.
 It was named for the Gold discovery by Francisco Lopez in the wild onion roots under the "Oak of the Golden Dream", in present-day Placerita Canyon State Park.
-The Ranch was still being used for occasional filming, when Walt Disney took an interest in the property.
-In 1959, driven by concern that the ranches of other movie studios were gradually being sub-divided, Disney purchased the 315 acre ranch.
-During the next five years, the Walt Disney Studios also bought additional land which enlarged the property to 691 acre.
+The Ranch was still being used for occasional filming when Walt Disney took an interest in the property.
+In 1959, driven by concern that the ranches of other movie studios were gradually being subdivided, Disney purchased the 315 acre ranch.
+During the next five years, the Walt Disney Studios also bought additional land which increased the size of the property to 691 acre.

 The Walt Disney Company worked closely with the State of California when a portion of the western border of the ranch was purchased for the Antelope Valley Freeway.
 This construction was carefully planned so that it didn't intrude into the film settings.
 In 2009, Disney announced the expansion of the studio complex, with master planning and environmental impact studies commencing.
 The expanded site would be called Disney | ABC Studios at The Ranch.

-Disney productions that have done filming at the Golden Oak Ranch over the past decades include Old Yeller, Toby Tyler, The Parent Trap, The Shaggy Dog, Follow Me Boys and more recently, The Santa Clause, Pearl Harbor, Princess Diaries II and Pirates of the Caribbean II & III.
+Disney productions that have done filming at Golden Oak Ranch over the past decades include Old Yeller, Toby Tyler, The Parent Trap, The Shaggy Dog, Follow Me Boys and, more recently, The Santa Clause, Pearl Harbor, Princess Diaries II and Pirates of the Caribbean II & III.